What is H2 Mathematics?

-In an ever evolving career landscape, acquiring the mathematical skills that the H2 Mathematics syllabus aims to hone is essential in the understanding of a myriad of disciplines.
+In an ever-evolving career landscape, acquiring the mathematical skills that the H2 Mathematics syllabus aims to hone is essential in understanding of a myriad of disciplines.
 In particular, H2 Math lays the necessary foundation for students looking to pursue engineering, science and technology-related fields.
-Furthermore, while universities do not explicitly mention that H2 Math is a subject requirement for some courses, it is preferred over taking H1 Math in the science field.
+Furthermore, while universities do not explicitly mention that H2 Math is a subject requirement for some courses, it is preferred over H1 Math in science.

-It is through the application of such mathematical skills that students are able to develop their critical thinking and problem-solving skills, a valuable asset to possess in this increasingly dynamic world.
+Through applying such mathematical skills, students can develop their critical thinking and problem-solving skills, a valuable asset to possess in this increasingly dynamic world.
 Beyond that, H2 Math also provides an avenue for students to deepen their appreciation and interest in Mathematics, its connections to other disciplines, and its application in the real world.

 For the ‘A’ Levels, there are two 3-hour papers for the H2 Mathematics Examination, where each paper carries 100 marks.
 This translates to a total of 200 marks, in which each mark makes up 0.5% of the overall grade.